material-motion/material-motion/specifications/directors.md

 **Transitions**.
 A Director is a natural fit for describing a Transition.
 Such a Director benefits from having a State Machine and Timeline primitive at hand.

 **Logic**.
-Directors often involve a combination of conditional logic and Intentions.
+Directors often involve a combination of conditional logic and Plans.

 TODO: Create a flow chart showing the states a Director goes through.
 E.g. setUp, tearDown at a minimum.